Elisabeth-Ishak/Elisabeth-Ishak/README.md

 *Jul 2022 – Present*

 **University of Vienna**
-Bachelor’s Studies in Japanese Studies
+Bachelor’s Degree in Japanese Studies
 *Oct 2017 – Jan 2020*

 **University of Vienna**